Civil Rights Violations Are Serious Legal Matters

 - Failure to protect people in jails and prisons

 - Failure to give people in jails and prisons adequate medical care, causing serious injury or death

-Speak with a lawyer at McGraw & Strickland, LLC, about your potential case.
+Speak with a lawyer at McGraw Law, LLC, about your possible case.
 We can be reached at 575-523-4321, or you can contact us online.